Compassionate Legal Assistance

 Attorney James Anderson is a member of the Van Maren family, which has played an important role in the community of Citrus Heights, California, for six generations.
 As a Certified Family Law Specialist, he is uniquely qualified to handle any legal matter your family may face.

-Call (916) 282-7737 or fill out our online contact form today to speak to a Certified Family Law Specialist.
+Call (916) 282-7737 or fill out our online contact form today to speak to a Certified Family Law Specialist in Roseville, CA today.

 Do I need a lawyer to get a divorce?